 M.A.
-(Politics)- Semester II (Programme code: 3240162) Mandatory Papers
+(Political Science)- Semester II (Programme code: 3233762) Mandatory Papers

-Subject code: 51111 Political Theory-II (4 Credits, 60 hours)
+Subject code: C51111 Political Theory-II (4 Credits, 60 hours)

 - 1. To introduce students to different theories of state - 2.
-To acquaint students to debates around normative values like Rights, Equality and Justice
+To acquaint students to debates around normative values - 3.
+To widen the scope of the ideas like Rights, Equality and Justice